Skip to content

 uni Mini Program SDK Installation

-• When developing and debugging the uni mini program SDK, use the Local Usage method to integrate GCUniPlugin.
+• When developing and debugging the uni mini program SDK, use the Local Use method to integrate GCUniPlugin.

-• When making the uni mini program SDK into a wgt package for the host App to use, the host App needs to import the GCUniPlugin dependency library (including the Native SDK library) and register the GCUniPlugin Module.
+• When packaging the uni mini program SDK into a wgt file for the host App, the host App must import the GCUniPlugin dependency library (including the Native SDK library) and register the GCUniPlugin Module.

 Operations required by the host App: